Usagino/rock_injapan_site_renewal.github.io/README.md

 This is teacher ryo assignment.

-The problem which remodels a site of an exhibition.
+It was a part of group learning.

 Language, software, service used